 Japan brought a new radar installation online yesterday March 28, on Yonaguni Island just 100 kilometers from the port of Su’ao on Taiwan’s east coast.
 The installation will be manned by a contingent of 160 soldiers.

 Yonaguni Island has a population of around 1500 and is part of the YaeYama group of Islands of Okinawa Prefecture.
-First annexed by Japan in 1879, it was occupied by the USA from 1945 to 1972 when it was returned to Japan.
+First annexed by Japan in 1879, it was occupied by the USA from 1945 until 1972.

 Construction of the military surveillance facilities began in 2014 as tensions increased between China and Japan over sovereignty of the Japanese controlled Senkaku Islands, known by the Chinese as Daioyutai.
 The Senkakus are approximately 80 nautical miles north of Yonaguni.
 Taiwan also has an overlapping claim over the uninhabited islands.